intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Install `opencv-python` if they do not exist in your Python environment.

-Go to `analytics-zoo/pyzoo/zoo/serving/`, and run python program `python quick_start.py` to push data into queue.
+Go to `analytics-zoo/pyzoo/zoo/serving/`, and run python program `python quick_start.py` to push data into queue and get inference result.

 Then you can see the inference output in console.
 ```